 Affiliated CDS Student Team Members will have the ability to print out a Registration Confirmation Letter for the individual event(s) that they are attending.
-Once a student team member affiliated themselves to their team's profile page under their individual edit section.
 They will have the opportunity to print out their personalized letter with the following information: Student's Name, School's Name, the CDS Event Name, Official Dates and Location(s).

-Please be advised that SAE International cannot intervene with by calling or sending personal letters to the State Departments, Embassies or Consulates of the United States or other governments on behalf of any meeting or event participant.
+Note: Please be advised that SAE International cannot intervene with by calling or sending personal letters to the State Departments, Embassies or Consulates of the United States or other governments on behalf of any meeting or event participant.